Confetti on the steps outside Leeds Civic Hall

 Otherwise, switching it up and having a sparkler shot in the evening is a great way to make up for not having confetti during the day.

-Where Can We Get Great Confetti?!
+Where Can We Buy Confetti?!

 I hope that this advice has been helpful.
 Now you’ll know exactly how to get those awesome confetti photos at your wedding!
 You can find more helpful blog posts in my planning and inspiration section!